jenkinsci/misc-info-tools-plugin/README.md

 ### getCurrentBuildHost()

 This method returns the name of the current build host from jenkins.
-This method exists because java.net.InetAddress.getLocalHost().getHostName() is restricted by default in a Jenkins pipeline.
+This method exists because of the dind or Docker inside docker hostname delema.. and its "Who's hostname is this really delema" and sine java.net.InetAddress.getLocalHost().getHostName() is restricted by default in a Jenkins pipeline.
 Often times this is required when building system packages for redhat or debian, the build node hostname is typically a required argument for the build tools.
 This will return the same value.

+Notes about this method:

+This method has 2 use cases:

+  1. In the pre-pipeline it will return the hostname of the Jenkins controler
+  2. When running in a stage on an agent it will return the hostname of that agent.

 ```
  String getCurrentBuildHost()
 ```

+TLDR

 ### checkUpStreamJobs(deps)